Super Nuts ~ Super Seeds

 Are There Health Benefits?

-It’s no secret that eating these morsels is good for you.
+It’s no secret that eating nuts is good for you.

 And, most people think that these tasty tidbits are high in calories and fat, and they're right!